 Fleece: This is the best coat for allergy sufferers.
-Fleece coats are easy to maintain, they do not shed, and they are allergy and asthma friendly.
+Fleece coats are easy to maintain, do not shed, and are allergy and asthma friendly.

 Hair: This coat can range from straight to curly or wavy.
 It can vary from shedding a lot to shedding very little.
 This coat is not likely to be allergy-friendly.

-As with all puppies under 12 months old, exercise needs to be restricted.
-This is to prevent hip and joint problems, which can be induced at this time of rapid growth.
+As with all puppies under 12 months old, exercise must be restricted.
+This prevents hip and joint problems, which can be induced during rapid growth.
 Cycling, jogging and stairs should also be avoided.
-Free play in the garden or 15 – 20 minutes walking on the leash are ample with a gradual increase as they become older.
-As an adult your Labradoodle will need a moderate amount of exercise; they make great running, jogging, cycling and even swimming companions.
+Free play in the garden or 15 – 20 minutes of walking on a leash are ample, gradually increasing as they age.
+As an adult, your Labradoodle will need moderate exercise; they make fantastic running, jogging, cycling, and even swimming companions.
 Labradoodles excel at agility and obedience, fetch and Frisbee.
 They are eager to learn and make great working dogs.

-Many dog owners are divided on the subject of crate training.
-Dogs are den-based animals and we believe when done properly a crate provides a comfy spot for your pooch – and a great tool for training, traveling or simply keeping a curious young puppy calm and safe.
-The golden rule to keep in mind at all times is that the crate is a happy place and a safe spot in which to rest.
+Many dog owners need clarification about the subject of crate training.
+Dogs are den-based animals, and we believe when done correctly, a crate provides a comfy spot for your puppy – and an excellent tool for training, travelling or simply keeping a curious young puppy calm and safe.
+It’s essential to keep in mind that a crate is a happy place and a safe spot to rest.

-If you’re considering crate training, there are some important considerations.
-That’s why we’ve created a guide to crate training for puppies based on our experience.
-For full disclosure, we aren’t professional dog trainers nor behaviorists.
-We’re simply loving dog owners who have read a lot, experienced a little and can share what has worked for us.
+If you’re considering crate training, there are some critical considerations.
+We’ve created a guide to crate training for puppies based on our experience.
+For full disclosure, we aren’t professional dog trainers or behaviorists.
+We’re loving dog owners who have read a lot, experienced a little and can share what has worked for us.

 Choosing a Crate for your puppy

-When Smudge was a baby she was so tiny that all crates we could find were far too big, so we simply used a couple of pillows to block off one side and that worked just fine.
+When Smudge was a baby, she was so tiny that all crates we could find were far too big, so we used a couple of pillows to block off one side, which worked just fine.

 Making it Cozy

-One of the principals of crate training is appealing to the natural instinct of dogs as denying animals.
-Solid walls and a roof make for a nice cosy feel, but a wire crate covered by a towel or blanket can be just as good, especially for night times.
+One of the principles of crate training appeals to dogs’ instinct to deny animals.
+Solid walls and a roof make for a nice cozy feel, but a wire crate covered by a towel or blanket can be just as good, especially for night times.

-Don’t worry too much about hard bottomed crates looking uncomfortable as they can soon be improved with a blanket or two.
-Remember, you can always throw these in the wash if there are any accidents along the way.
+Don’t worry too much about hard-bottomed crates looking uncomfortable, as they can soon be improved with a blanket or two.
+Remember, you can always throw these in the wash if there are any accidents.

-One sure-fire way to make your puppy think of the crate fondly is to make it fun.
-Their favorite toys, blankets and occasional treats are perfect for this.
+One surefire way to make your puppy think of the crate fondly is to make it fun.
+Their favourite toys, blankets and occasional treats are perfect for this.

 Introducing the Crate

-Inquisitive puppies will normally be excited to explore a potential den.
-If this happens naturally, simply reward them to reinforce that the crate is a fun place.
-If they aren’t so sure, a little bribery with treats and toys won’t harm.
+Inquisitive puppies will usually be excited to explore a potential den.
+If this happens naturally, reward them for reinforcing that a crate is a fun place.
+If they aren’t sure, bribery with treats and toys won’t harm them.

-It’s important to get your puppy used to being without you to avoid separation anxiety.
+Getting your puppy used to be without you is essential to avoid separation anxiety.
 Start by leaving them in their crate for nap time and leaving the room.
-If your dog cries, wait for them to calm down before letting them out so that they don’t learn that making a fuss gets a response.
+If your dog cries, wait for them to calm down before letting them out, so they don’t learn that making a fuss gets a response.

 Crate Training and Toilet Training

 Crate training is a great tool when it comes to toilet training or house training.
-By giving them frequent opportunity to go to the loo outside and praising them when they do, you will quickly be on track for a fully trained pooch.
+By giving them frequent opportunities to go to the loo outside and praising them when they do, you will quickly be on track for a fully trained dog.

 How long should I leave my puppy in the crate?

-By adopting a routine and following each activity (feeding time, nap time, playtime) with a toilet break, accidents will be difficult to come by and you may even enjoy toilet training.
+Adopting a routine and following each activity (feeding time, nap time, playtime) with a toilet break will make accidents challenging, and you may even enjoy toilet training.
 A typical routine would be:

-Take your puppy directly from the crate to the designated toilet spot outside and use your command word.
-Ours was “go wee wee”.
-First thing, your puppy will be excited to play with you and forget their bladder needs, so it’s important to keep redirecting them to the designated spot until they go.
-When they do make sure to offer lots of praise and then give them their breakfast.
+Take your puppy from the crate to the designated toilet spot outside and use your command word.
+Ours was “go wee wee.”
+First, your puppy will be excited to play with you and forget their bladder needs, so it’s essential to keep redirecting them to the designated spot until they go.
+When they do, offer lots of praise and then give them their breakfast.

-It’s back to potty time and once successful reward your puppy with a 20-30 minutes play period.
-Puppies sleep an awful lot and you may find you playful puppy starts to get sleepy during play time.
-Before re-crating them, it’s time for potty time again.
+It’s back to potty time, and once thriving, reward your puppy with a 20-30 minutes play period.
+Puppies sleep an awful lot, and your playful puppy may start to get sleepy during playtime.
+Before re-creating them, it’s time for potty time again.

 Nap time in their crate and continuously Repeat:

-potty time/feed time / potty time/play time / potty time/nap time
+Potty time/feed time / potty time/play time / potty time/nap time

-Can I leave my dog in their crate at night time?
+Can I leave my dog in its crate at night time?

 Initially, puppies are unable to sleep through the night without needing to go to the toilet, so you’ll find that you’ll need to take them outside every 2-3 hours during the night, but this will quickly build to them sleeping the night through.

-Night times aside, avoid leaving your dog for more than a few hours in their crate.
-Dogs are social animals and long periods of time alone is not good for their well-being.
+Night times aside, avoid leaving your dog in its crate for more than a few hours.
+Dogs are social animals and long periods alone are unsuitable for their well-being.

 In the long term

-Once your puppy is toilet trained, we’d recommend leaving their crate available in one of their favorite spots.
-It’s their sanctuary and you’ll find them there when they need some alone time.
-Smudge often naps in hers during the day and her crate is her go to safe place during fireworks and stormy weather.
+Once your puppy is toilet trained, we’d recommend leaving their crate available in one of their favourite spots.
+It’s their sanctuary, and you’ll find them there when they need some alone time.
+Smudge often naps in hers during the day, and her crate is her go-to safe place during fireworks and stormy weather.